google/openhtf/README.md

 the same instance of OpenHTF.
 In practice, most tests only have a single cell.
 Sometimes, however, a test fixture is set up such that having multiple cells makes sense.
-Since all multi-cell use cases can in theory be reduced to single- cell tests, deprecation of multi-cell support is being stronly considered.
+Since all multi-cell use cases can in theory be reduced to single- cell tests, deprecation of multi-cell support is being strongly considered.

 ### Test Phase